DNS Documentation

 Deploying any type of internet-base service often requires setting up a domain name.
 For example, a domain is needed to obtain SSL certificates or primarily allow users to locate your web application by a pre-assigned name.

-Creating a domain in nobus, enables you to effectively manage the domain's DNS records via the nobus dashboard.
+Creating a domain in Nobus enables you to effectively manage the domain's DNS records via the nobus dashboard.
 Domain name records are used as a naming system for servers, computer systems and various Internet-based services.

-DNS management is available for Nobus all resources as well as non-Nobus resources at no extra cost.
+"DNS management is available for all Nobus resources as well as non-Nobus resources at no extra cost."

-Features
+DNS Record Features

-• Pointer (PTR) record; resolves an IP address to a domain or host name.
+Pointer (PTR) record: Resolves an IP address to a domain or host name.
 PTR records are used for reverse DNS lookup.

 Nobus name servers are ns1.nobus.com and ns2.nobus.com.